abrazlaskar/Loan-Management-System/README.md

 - THey are allowed to execute a single action; they can see the details of their own loans using their unique Loan Id assigned to them.

 2) **ADMIN**
- This role is assigned to those who work at the bank and are in charge of the follwoing tasks:
+ This role is assigned to those who work at the bank and are in charge of the following tasks:
 - List, View and Edit All Customer records using filters
 - Approval of Loan Request made by Customer